DeekshithaSai/M1_Movieticketbooking/1_Requirements/README.md

    SWOT ANALYSIS:
         STRENGTHS:
              1.Simple and convinent to use
              2.Constantly updated with upcoming events and movies

    WEAKNESSES:
-             1.Mostly limited to urban areas (as people in india are still apprehensive for online paymenst)
+            1.Mostly limited to urban areas (as peple in india are still apprehensive for online payments)

-         OPPOURTUNITIES:
+   OPPORTUNITIES:
              1.Acquring more parternship with various business entities
              2.Expand capabilities

    THREATS:
              1.Compititive online ticketing platforms
              2.Online money theft by hackers.